ODM2/ODM2/doc/ODM2Docs/core_actions.md

 ####  *In Situ* Observation Example ####

 The following is an example workflow for collection of in situ water quality observations using a sensor.
 Actions can be created for any of these steps, but, at a minimum, the "InstrumentDeployment action" must be created if a Result is to be created.
+See the documentation for [RelatedActions](core_relatedactions.md) for more invovled examples of Actions with in situ measurements.

 1. A field technician visits a monitoring site.
 2. A field technician deploys a sensor at the site that produces one or more values of the concentration of a water quality variable (this is the "Observation act" that is required).